ictunion/main-website-public/README.md

 ### Project Setup

-Accessobility of contribution to the website is very important to use.
+Accessobility of contributing is very important to us.
-We maitain setups for many different setups in order to make contributions to the projet as frictionless as posible.
-We try to do our best to support both all worflows to satisfy experts, free software die hards as well as novices and non technical users.
+We support many different ways to setup the project in order to make contributions to the projet as frictionless to as posible as possible.
+We do our best to support all worflows to satisfy experts, free software die hards as well as novices and non technical users.

 Please see documentation specific to your prefered setup:

-- [Code Spaces](./docs/codespaces.md) no setup in browser environment
+- [Codespaces](./docs/codespaces.md) no setup in browser environment
 - [Docker](./docs/docker.md) containerized local setup
 - [Nix](./docs/nix.md) reproducible development evironment
 - [Manual Setup Guide](./docs/manual-setup.md) for information regarding requirements